TotalFreedom/TotalFreedomMod/CONTRIBUTING.md

   Pull requests that involve adding a micromanagement feature will likely not be accepted.
 This includes shorthands for multiple commands.

 * Is a similar feature already present?
-  Features that have very similar alternatives fill not be added.
+  Features that have very similar alternatives will not be added.
 For example: A command that temporarily bans a player from the server is very similar to the _/tban_ command and thus will likely not be accepted.

 ## Making Changes ##
 * Create a topic branch from where you want to base your work.